Coarse-median preserving automorphisms

 \begin{defn*} An automorphism $\varphi$ of a coarse median group $(G,\mu)$ is \emph{coarse-median preserving}\footnote{This terminology is motivated in Subsection~\ref{coarse median structures sect}, see Remark~\ref{motivation for cmp terminology}.} \emph{(CMP)} if there exists a constant $C\geq 0$ such that:

 where ``$x\approx_C y$'' means ``$d(x,y)\leq C$'' with respect to some fixed word metric $d$ on $G$. \end{defn*}

-It is easy to see that CMP automorphisms form a subgroup of $\aut G$ containing all inner automorphisms\footnote{Here it is important that our definition of \emph{coarse median group} (Definition~\ref{coarse median group defn}) is slightly stronger than Bowditch's original definition \cite{Bow-cm}.
-The difference between the two notions is analogous to the distinction between \emph{hierarchically hyperbolic groups} and groups that are a \emph{hierarchically hyperbolic space}.}.
+It is easy to see that CMP automorphisms form a subgroup of $\aut G$ containing all inner automorphisms\footnote{Here it is important that our definition of \emph{coarse median group} (Definition~\ref{coarse median group defn}) is slightly stronger than Bowditch's original definition \cite{Bow-cm}, in that we require $\mu$ to be coarsely $G$--equivariant.
+The difference between the two notions is analogous to the distinction between \emph{hierarchically hyperbolic groups} and groups that are just a \emph{hierarchically hyperbolic space}.}.
 Thus, it makes sense to speak of CMP \emph{outer} automorphisms, as this property does not depend on the specific lift to $\aut G$.

 It turns out that, in the setting of right-angled Artin groups, CMP automorphisms coincide with untwisted automorphisms, perhaps explaining the closer analogy between $U(\A_{\G})$ and $\aut F_n$.
 In particular, every element of $\aut F_n$ is CMP, while only a finite subgroup of $\aut\Z^n$ is CMP.